grovetools/grove-gemini/docs/05-command-reference.md

+# Command Reference

-This document provides a comprehensive reference for the `gemapi` command-line interface, covering all subcommands and their options.
+This document provides a reference for the `gemapi` command-line interface, covering all subcommands and their options.

 ## `gemapi request`

-The `request` command is the primary interface for making requests to the Gemini API.
-It integrates with `grove-context` to automatically manage and include relevant code context from your project.
+Sends a request to the Gemini API.
+It can use `.grove/rules` to generate and attach file-based context.

 | Flag | Shorthand | Description |
 | --- | --- | --- |